syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 Dim section As IWSection = document.AddSection()

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Add new text
+'Adds new text

 Dim text As IWTextRange = paragraph.AppendText("Text to describe contextual alternates")

 text.CharacterFormat.FontName = "Segoe Script"

-'Set contextual alternates
+'Sets contextual alternates

 text.CharacterFormat.UseContextualAlternates = True

 paragraph = section.AddParagraph()

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx)